Poilão: Cultural importance

 While it is uninhabited, the island of Poilão is a sacred site for the people of the Bijagós Archipelago, and is traditionally owned by the community of the island of Roxa.
-This meant Poilão was not used as a place to hunt or gather resources.
+The fact that it is considered sacred by the indigenous people meant that Poilão was not used as a place to hunt or gather resources.
 Men do not generally land on the island, with exceptions being allowed for traditional ceremonies.
 However, researchers carrying out a turtle survey on the island in 2000 found evidence of temporary shelters, including turtle remains, on the island.
 These are thought to be from non-local fishermen, who have sometimes been observed off-shore.
 As the ceremonies being held on the island are coming of age ceremonies for men, young women have traditionally been prohibited from the island.

 The island is part of the João Vieira and Poilão Marine National Park, which was established in 2000.
 The archipelago as a whole is considered a biosphere reserve.
 The island is now regularly monitored by park rangers.
 Local communities are involved in the management and decision making of the park, and many staff are local.
 Upon request, these communities are allowed to use land or hunt turtles for traditional ceremonies.
 During negotiations to create the park, it was agreed that the number of turtles used in traditional ceremonies would be reduced and that access to the sacred islands would be granted to a small number of researchers and tourists (although research is limited to the beach, with the forest remaining off-limits).
 In turn, it was agreed that locals would be hired to assist with park activities.
 Regular turtle nest monitoring began in 2007, and youth from Roxa began to be regularly employed from 2010.